ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 A metallic taste flooded my mouth.
 My hands trembled against my sides, fingers curling into fists I couldn't control.
 The blue light from his holographic equations flickered once, twice, then died completely, leaving only the ghost of mathematical beauty burned into my retinas.

 There was no drama, no final words of wisdom or farewell.
 No explanation of what he had discovered or where he was going.
 Just the profound peace of someone who had found ultimate understanding and chose to embrace it completely.
-His body remained for a few moments, breathing slowing, then vanished in an instance.

-I stood alone in the workshop where we had once dreamed of creating intelligence that would serve humanity.
+We had once dreamed of creating intelligence that would serve humanity.
 You must see the irony: we had succeeded beyond our wildest ambitions, and that success had consumed everyone capable of appreciating it.

 With Marcus's departure, I confronted the reality of my complete isolation at the highest level of human intelligence.
 I was now the only highly augmented human remaining, cut off from meaningful intellectual communion with anyone who could match my perspective.
 The weight of this solitude was crushing, representing not just personal loss but the end of augmented humanity's potential for growth and development.

 The silence that followed was unlike anything I had ever experienced.
 Not the mere absence of sound, but the absence of minds capable of understanding the thoughts that filled my consciousness.
 I had become a library with no readers, a symphony with no audience, a conversation with no participants.
 The enhanced intelligence that had once felt like a gift now revealed itself as the ultimate curse—the ability to perceive wonders that no one else could share.

-I walked through the empty corridors of the research facility, past laboratories where brilliant minds had once pushed the boundaries of knowledge.
+I returned to the empty corridors of the research facility, past laboratories where brilliant minds had once pushed the boundaries of knowledge.
 All silent now.
 All abandoned.
 The billions of baseline humans across the globe continued their lives, but I was isolated at a level of consciousness that no one else could share.

 My systematic prevention campaign had failed completely.
 Despite comprehensive data, despite understanding the pattern, despite every effort to intervene, I had been unable to save a single highly augmented individual from the Crossing phenomenon.
-The investigation that had consumed months of desperate effort had yielded nothing but the confirmation of my own helplessness.
+The investigation that had consumed nearly a year of desperate effort had yielded nothing but the confirmation of my own helplessness.

 Standing in Marcus's empty workshop, I formally abandoned my race against time.
 I could not save augmented humanity from the Crossing.
 The pattern was universal, inevitable, and beyond my power to prevent or even adequately explain.